EvolveSignal: A Large Language Model Powered Coding Agent for Discovering Traffic Signal Control Strategies: Conclusion

 \section{Conclusion}

-This paper presented \textbf{EvolveSignal}, an LLM-powered framework for the automated discovery of fixed-time traffic signal control algorithms.
-By formulating fixed-time optimization as a program synthesis problem, the framework moves beyond parameter tuning and enables the generation of new algorithmic logics expressed as executable code.
-Experiments on a congested intersection showed that the discovered program outperformed Webster's method, reducing average delay by 20.1\% and stops by 47.1\%.
+This paper presented \textbf{EvolveSignal}, an LLM-powered framework for the automated discovery of interpretable heuristic strategies for fixed-time traffic signal control.
+By formulating fixed-time optimization as a program synthesis problem, the framework moves beyond conventional parameter tuning and enables the exploration of code-level modifications expressed as executable programs.
+Experiments on a congested intersection showed that the discovered strategy outperformed Webster's method, reducing average delay by 20.1\% and stops by 47.1\%.

-Ablation and incremental analyses revealed that not all modifications are effective in isolation, but certain combinations yield synergistic improvements.
-Even discarded modifications during evolution provided interpretable design insights, showing how LLM-driven exploration can inspire new traffic engineering heuristics.
-Furthermore, the framework enhances interpretability by producing human-readable code together with natural language reasoning, allowing practitioners to selectively refine and adapt the results.
+Ablation and incremental analyses indicate that not all modifications are effective in isolation, but certain combinations can yield synergistic improvements.
+Even discarded modifications provide interpretable insights, illustrating how LLM-driven exploration can support the development of practical traffic engineering heuristics.
+In addition, the framework produces human-readable code accompanied by natural language reasoning, allowing practitioners to inspect, refine, and adapt the results.

-The current study is limited to a single isolated intersection with fixed-time control.
-Future work will extend EvolveSignal to larger-scale networks and design algorithms tailored to more complex intersection geometries.
-Incorporating additional LLMs and human-in-the-loop strategies will further enhance diversity and practical utility.
-Overall, this study positions LLM-powered program synthesis as a promising and interpretable pathway for advancing traffic signal control in infrastructure-constrained environments.
+This study represents an initial step toward LLM-driven heuristic discovery in traffic signal control.
+The current evaluation is limited to a single intersection and a small set of demand scenarios, which may not fully capture the diversity of real-world conditions.
+Future work will extend the framework to more complex network-level control, broader traffic patterns, and additional evaluation criteria such as fairness, safety, and operational constraints.
+Comparisons with a wider range of baseline methods and alternative program search strategies (e.g., random or rule-based mutations) will further clarify the contribution of LLM-guided synthesis.